 challenge you with dramatic scenery and sometimes more demanding conditions.
 Vast ocean views studded with islands will stir the soul.

 THE KINDS OF TRIPS SHOWN BELOW TEND TO OVERLAP A BIT DEPENDING ON OUR GOALS AS WELL AS TIDE AND WEATHER.
 SO CALL OR EMAIL TO PLAN A TRIP!
-Your trip includes a good lunch and all paddling gear. *Additional people are $85 each, up to a maximum group of six
+Your trip includes a good lunch and all paddling gear.
+Add fishing for $75 *Additional people are $85 each, up to a maximum group of six

 give a complex mix of nooks and crannies, open spaces, currents and flatwater, and widely mixed scenery and wildlife.